akintunero/vulnerable-telecoms-portal/README.md

 A comprehensive telecommunications management portal built with React, Node.js, and MySQL.
 This project is designed for educational purposes and contains intentional vulnerabilities for security testing and learning.

+⚠️ **IMPORTANT: This project is intentionally vulnerable and will ONLY work inside Docker containers.
+Do not attempt to run outside a containerized environment.**

 ## 🚀 Quick Start

 ### Prerequisites